-Retirement is dead - long live full-time living
+Retirement is dead - long live career transition

 50 years ago, when people stopped working full-time, they tended to potter around the house for five years or so and then quietly shuffle off to whatever comes next.
 Today, life after full-time work looks totally different.
-People are just as likely to be travelling the world, starting a business or running a marathon as they are to be playing with their grandchildren (though they might do that too).
+People are just as likely to be travelling the world, starting a business or running a marathon as they are to be spending time with their children or grandchildren (though they might do that too).

 Whatever the reason they stop working full-time, for many people ‘retirement’ has become a dirty word.
 They don’t want to ‘retire’, like their parents and grandparents did before them.
-They’re fitter than previous generations and have much more energy.
+They’re fitter, healthier and have more energy than previous generations.
 Many of them have big plans, dreams and ideas they want to realise.
 Others want to make the world a better place, in some small (or large) way.
 We want to help them.

 That’s why we’ve called our business Full Time Lives.
 We want to help people replace their full time jobs with full-time lives - lives of their choosing, lived to the fullest.
-We also want to work with organisations that want to support their older employees or customers through this transition.
+We also work with companies that want to support their middle-aged employees or customers through this transition.

-We came away from this research inspired by all the people we’d met and thrilled by their honesty and passion in sharing their stories with us.
-We also came away with five common themes, which seem to be integral to living a fulfilling and exciting life.
-We’ve called these the five key ingredients for a Full Time Life.
+All of this research has unearthed five common themes, which seem to be integral to living a fulfilling and exciting life.
+We’ve called these the Five Key Ingredients for Full Time Living.

 Blue zones of happiness.